bruhtus/frontend-master-intro-to-database/postgresql.md

 DETAIL:  Key (username)=(aaizikovj) already exists.
 ```

+**JSON in postgres can be useful but querying in it is not as nice as in NoSQL
+database such as MongoDB**.

 > For more types of index in postgres, you can check [this website](https://www.postgresql.org/docs/13.0/indexes.html).

 ## Node.js App with PostgreSQL